GreenAppleIsSpicy/RenderMakerbotBlenderAddon/README.md

 It should be relatively easy, once imported just open the view panel on the sidebar and there should be an extra section to open a file.

 You will also need a folder labeled "pointclouds" in the same folder that contains your .makerbot file.

+# Recent Changes

+Add-on is now cross compatible between Blender versions without needing a separate branch.
+The code has also been cleaned up a bit to make it more readable.
+Unnecessary functions are now gone and all branches are now closed.